klaviyo/klaviyo-android-sdk/MIGRATION_GUIDE.md

 This document provides guidance on how to migrate from the old version of the SDK to a newer version.
 It will be updated as new versions are released including deprecations or breaking changes.

+# 3.0.0

+### Improvements
+- The Klaviyo Android SDK now automatically tracks changes to the user's notification permission whenever the app is opened or resumed.
+- Additionally, the SDK will now hold the push token internally after you `resetProfile` and automatically attach the token to the next profile.
+This is a change from past behavior where the token would need to be explicitly set again after resetting.

+### Removals
+- The `ProfileKey` options deprecated in `2.3.0` have been removed
+- `Klaviyo.lifecycleCallbacks`, deprecated in `2.1.0` has been removed

 ## 2.3.0 Deprecations
 #### Deprecated `ProfileKey` objects pertaining to identifiers
 The following `ProfileKey` objects have been deprecated in favor of using the explicit